ZeroPass/PassID-Server/src/WebApp/README.md

 # WebApp data
-Portal where anyone can upload and parse ICAO data.
+Web portal where anyone can upload LDAP (`*.ldif`) files from [ICAO PKD](https://download.pkd.icao.int/) (Master list, DSC & CRL) to server.
+The uploaded certificates are then used by [API service](https://github.com/ZeroPass/PassID-Server/tree/master/src/APIservice).

 ### Prerequisites
 * Python 3.7 or higher,